• April 15, 2021

 The exception is if your loved one received in-home hospice care, in which case the hospice nurse can make the declaration.

-When you are ready, you can share the news of your loved one’s passing with friends, family members, and the attorney and employer of the deceased.
+When you’re ready, you can share the news of your loved one’s passing with friends, family members, and the attorney and employer of the deceased.
 If doing so feels overwhelming to you in the moment, delegate the task to another loved one.
+Review your loved one’s phone or email contacts to ensure you aren’t missing anyone.

-Monitor the Home and Care for Dependents or Pets
+Monitor the home and care for dependents or pets

 Handle the care of any dependents.
 If the deceased had a pet, find a home for them whether it is temporary or not.
 Keep records of any costs related to their care, as the deceased’s estate can pay expenses related to dependents – including pets.

-Within the First Week
+Within the first week

 Often, funeral services are held within one week of a loved one’s passing.
 There is no hard and fast rule for timing – if waiting longer works better for your family, you can move the date out.